 Countries that have signed up to 'The Madrid Protocol' allow individuals or businesses from other countries to register their trade mark.
 An international application must be based on an existing trade mark application or registration.
 Therefore, you must already have a UK trade mark or be in the process of registering your UK trade mark before you can apply for an international one.
 For further information, read International trade marks.

 The EU system allows for a registration of a trade mark at the European Intellectual Property Office (EUIPO).

 To protect your patent in Europe, you can apply through the European Patent Office (EPO).
-Your application will be processed as a single application, but once granted it will become separate patents in the countries you choose.
+Your application will be processed as a single application, but once granted it will become a separate patent in each country you choose.
 You can apply for protection in individual countries in Europe by applying to the national patent office in each country.
 This is better if you only want protection in a few countries.
 The World Intellectual Property Organisation (WIPO) has a directory of all the Intellectual Property Offices internationally.

 You can protect your patent in many international countries through the Patent Cooperation Treaty (PCT).
 A PCT application is processed as a single application and you'll receive an international search report and written opinion.
 You'll then have to process your application separately in each country.
 You can register your patent with the UK IPO, EPO, or directly to the WIPO who administer the PCT.

 However, due to the complexity and nature of patent applications, it's best to Ask a lawyer.

 As with any IP right, registering your design in the UK does not grant protection abroad.
 If you want to register your design in other countries, you can either: